The Best Camera to Pack for Hiking Adventures

 - Battery life – DSLR still has Mirrorless cameras beat with battery life.
 This is due to both the sensor and EVF or LCD needing to be powered continuously to maintain the live-view necessary for framing your shots.

 - Ergonomics – If you have big hands, the smaller mirrorless cameras may not feel comfortable in your hands.
 This is especially true when you have a larger lens on the smaller body.
-You can add a camera grip to help with this.
+You can add a battery grip to help with this.

 I will leave you with a list of recommended mirrorless cameras that I know perform well in the harsh outdoor conditions that hikers have to deal with.
 These cameras have all the specs you need to capture stunning outdoor photographs during your adventures in the wild.
 They also are all-weather sealed.